Unit VII. Presence

 Presence

 All along, we have been asking, “Who are you?”
-And now we are really
+And now we are

-What did you like to do especially outside when the weather was nice?
+favorite pastime?
+What did you like to do especially outside when

-Did you have toys or did you make your own fun?
-I invite you to reminisce
+the weather was nice?
+Did you have toys or did you make your own

-for a while.
-Take a minute and really go back and retrieve a specific
+fun?
+I invite you to reminisce for a while.
+Take a minute and

-memory of something you liked to do.
-Perhaps you can remember being
+do.
+Perhaps you can remember being completely absorbed in digging

-completely absorbed in digging in the dirt or in your sandbox.
-Maybe
+in the dirt or in your sandbox.
+Maybe it was finger paints.

-it was finger paints.
 How about the bathtub?
-Can you recall
+Can you recall the feel of the water, just

-the feel of the water, just the sensations of it without any mental commentary.
+the sensations of it without any mental commentary.
+Or being squirted

-Or being squirted with the hose on a hot steamy day.
-Perhaps it was
+with the hose on a hot steamy day.
+Perhaps it was a tire swing or

-a tire swing or helping Mom make cookies and the texture of cookie dough.
+helping Mom make cookies and the texture of cookie dough.

 It was in moments like these that you were naturally in a state of presence.

 Hold on to your memory a few more minutes.
-Can you remember your
+Can you remember your feeling?

-flavor brings back that memory.
+brings back that memory.

 Presence is a felt sense.
 It is that feeling back of your heart

 or deep in your gut that indicates you exist.
-You are here, now, in
+You are here, now,

-the present.
+in the present.
 It may say, “I am.”
 Nothing fancy or complicated,

 nor is it loud or dominant.
 In fact, most of us have lost touch with

 it completely.
 However, you can retrieve it if you wish to.
-It

-any intense sensory experience that stuns you out of the mental chatter.
+in any intense sensory experience that stuns you out of the mental chatter.

 It is love itself.
 It is who you really are.